sublimelsp/LSP-biome/README.md

 Open the configuration file using the Command Palette `Preferences: LSP-biome Settings` command or from the Sublime menu.

 > **Note**
-> By default Biome requires a configuration file (`biome.json`) in the root of the project to enable syntax errors, formatting and linting.
-This can be changed through the `biome.requireConfiguration` option in `Preferences: LSP-biome Settings`.
-See more information on [configuring Biome using the configuration file](https://biomejs.dev/guides/how-biome-works/) in the official documenation.
+> Biome requires a configuration file (`biome.json`) in the root of the project to configure specific rules and other behavior.
+Refer to [Configure Biome](https://biomejs.dev/guides/configure-biome/) section in the official documentation.

 ## Biome Resolution